+86 755 8671 9955

 • Unmatched depth across all core modules

-• Industry-specific solutions for 25+ verticals
+• Industry-specific solutions for 25+ verticals including manufacturing, energy, and retail

 • Powerful analytics and embedded AI features

-• Strong compliance tools for global regulatory needs
+• Strong compliance tools for global regulatory needs including PAYE, GST, and multi-region tax

 Weaknesses:

-• Very high implementation cost (often $500K to several million dollars)
+• Very high implementation cost, often $500K to several million dollars

 • Long deployment timelines, typically 12 to 24 months

-• Steep learning curve for end users
+• Steep learning curve for non-technical users

 Pricing: Custom enterprise pricing.
 Expect six-figure annual licensing minimums.
+Cloud edition runs approximately $200 to $400 per user per month.

 2. Oracle NetSuite